droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * Long ago, Kavan was a chieftain among the First Folk, whose people arrived in the valley long before Kavan’s own birth.
 * The First Folk worshipped a trio of goddesses known as the Rozana, or the Ladies Three: the Seeker, the Weaver, and the Huntress.
 The druids of the First Folk paid homage to the Ladies at their holy sites—three fanes that dwelled within the valley, known as the Mountain Fane, the Forest Fane, and the Swamp Fane.
 Each Fane held a gemstone imbued with the power of the Weaver, which was said to give life and vitality to the wilderness around it.
 "This wand," Kavan notes somberly, "was once wielded by those who connected our people to the Rozana."

 Before proceeding further, Kavan asks the players whether they have ever betrayed anyone close to them or whether their pride wounded someone they loved.
-(A player must make a DC 16 Charisma (Deception) check in order to successfully lie to Kavan.)
+(A player must make a DC 22 Deception check in order to successfully lie to Kavan.)

 Whether the players have betrayed or wounded anyone or not, once he is satisfied that the players understand the weight of the crimes of betrayal and hubris, Kavan proceeds: